 Broadside (T-bone) Accidents

-According to the NSC, broadside accidents also known as T-bone accidents or angle collisions are the most common cause of motor vehicle accident injuries, resulting in around 1.695 million medically consulted injuries and 8,000 deaths.
-These accidents, where the front of one vehicle collides with the side of another, usually result from a driver’s failure to yield the right-of-way at an intersection, causing one vehicle to enter another vehicle’s path.
+According to the NSC, broadside accidents, also known as T-bone accidents or angle collisions, are the most common cause of motor vehicle accident injuries, resulting in around 1.695 million medically consulted injuries and 8,000 deaths.
+These accidents, where the front of one vehicle collides with the side of another, usually result from a driver's failure to yield the right-of-way at an intersection, causing one vehicle to enter another vehicle's path.

-The increased hazard of this type of accident involves the lack of protective features in the doors of vehicles that can cause more severe injuries to the occupants sitting on the side of the struck vehicle.
+The increased hazard of this type of car crash involves the lack of protective features in the doors of vehicles that can cause more severe injuries to the occupants sitting on the side of the struck vehicle.
 Additionally, a large discrepancy between vehicle sizes means a greater chance of injury or death for the smaller vehicle's occupants.

 Sideswipes